-They also want to develop

-Mills Hill realway station into

-a commuter line and have set

-their sights on building a new

-park and ride facility there.
+Mills Hill railway station into a commuter line and have set their sights on building a new park and ride facility there.

-Mr Simpson odded: "The station at Mills Hill could accommodate an extra carriage and we are talking with rail operators to see if we can improve rail services in Mills Hill and ride facility there it could be a real asset for the area."
+Mr Simpson added: "The station at Mills Hill could accommodate an extra carrisge and we are talking with rall operators to see if we can improve rail services in Mills Η̈́́Π.